Film and Animation (BFA) – Handbook

 Workshop Courses

-To qualify for their capstone, BFA students are typically required to take two workshops between the spring of their second year and the spring of their third year.
+To qualify for their capstone, BFA students are required to take one workshop between the fall of their second year and the spring of their third year.
 They should come into each workshop with at least some preliminary work done on their short.
+Crafting in a workshop can be proposed in the second workshop taken.

 Animation students may choose any technique (2D, 3D, or stop motion) in Animation Production I or Animation Production II.

 Film students choose from three workshops: Documentary Workshop, Radical Cinema Workshop (experimental), or Fiction Workshop.
 Shorts made for each workshop must conform to the parameters of that workshop (e.g., documentaries must be made in Documentary Workshop).
-Film students are typically required to take at least two different workshops, but not more than one at a time.
-If they wish to take all three or retake one, they can do so in the spring of their third or fourth year as a CAD elective, however, students taking their first or second workshop have priority for enrollment.
+Film students are required to take at least one workshop, but not more than one at a time.
+If they wish to take another or retake one, they can do so as a CAD elective, however, students taking their first workshop have priority for enrollment.

-Craft film students are typically required to be the principal filmmaker/director on one short within one workshop, and the principal student in one craft on two shorts within another workshop.
+Craft film students are typically required to be the principal student in one craft on two shorts within the workshop.
 Crafting is contingent upon craft students finding directors willing to collaborate with them.
 Where multiple sections of a workshop are offered, craft students should endeavor to enroll in the section with the directors with whom they wish to collaborate.

 Return to contents.